Year 5/6 - Sycamore and Oak

 We will be working on our basic maths arithmetic skills.
 We will be encouraging the children to give reasons for their thinking and explain any mathematical concepts they have used.
 Through this, we hope the children will grasp the mastery elements of what we have been learning about.
-This term we will be doing a lot of recapping and cementing the knowledge that the children developed over the Autumn Term.
-We cannot wait for you to see their amazing Maths books at parent's evening.
+This term we will be doing a lot of recapping and making sure their fluency skills are embedded.

 In Music, we will be working our way through our Charanga units.
 We have heard some beautiful voices and cannot wait to see the children compose their own pieces of music using the instruments.
 Children are applying their musical skills to some M.C.
 Grammar raps in their English lessons.